DriveTimeBM/BAND-MAID_prime/README.md

 ## 🧩 What It Does

-This userscript automatically adds an overlay beneath applicable BAND-MAID PRIME s showing:
+This userscript automatically adds an overlay on applicable BAND-MAID PRIME videos showing:

 - 🎸 **Okyuji setlist** — song names (or content descriptions) and their timestamps
 - 🗓️ **Tour, venue, and date** information